muckSponge/MaterialFox/README.md

 ## How do I install?
 Follow [Installation](#installation).
-Please note that this will only work properly on macOS.
+Please note that you can install this on both Windows and macOS but it'll work as intended *only on macOS*.

 ## Acknowledgements
 * [MaterialFox](https://github.com/muckSponge/MaterialFox)